bg

 • How do I find the correct BEP20 USDT contract address to add to my wallet?

-The safest way is to use a block explorer like BscScan.
-Search for the token (e.g., 'Tether' or 'USDT') and look for the officially labelled 'Binance-Peg USDT Token'.
-Copy the contract address from this verified page.
-Avoid copying addresses from unverified sources to prevent adding a fraudulent token.
+The safest method is to use a reliable block explorer like BscScan.
+Search for the token and find the official 'Binance-Peg USDT Token'.
+Copy the contract address directly from this verified page.
+Never use contract addresses from unverified sources.

 • My transaction is taking a long time.
 What should I do?

-Cross-chain transactions can take anywhere from a few minutes to over an hour, depending on the bridge's mechanism and network congestion on both Ethereum and the BNB Smart Chain.
-Be patient.
-Use the transaction hashes on Etherscan and BscScan to monitor the status.
-If it has been an unusually long time, consult the official documentation or support channels for the specific bridge you used.
+Bridge transactions can take from a few minutes to over an hour, depending on the bridge and network congestion.
+Monitor the status using the transaction hashes on Etherscan and BscScan.
+If the delay seems excessive, check the bridge's official documentation or contact their support channels.

 • What happens if I send my funds to the wrong address?

-Blockchain transactions are irreversible.
-If you mistakenly send funds to an incorrect address that you do not control, the funds are unfortunately lost and cannot be recovered.
-This is why double-checking addresses and using a small test transaction is critically important.
+Blockchain transactions are final and cannot be reversed.
+If you send funds to an incorrect address that you don't control, they are permanently lost.
+This highlights the importance of double-checking addresses and always performing a small test transaction first.

 • Do I need BNB in my wallet before I start the transfer?

-You do not need BNB to receive the bridged USDT.
-However, as soon as the USDT arrives in your BNB Smart Chain wallet, you will need BNB to pay for gas fees for any further action, such as sending it, swapping it, or interacting with a DeFi protocol.
-It is highly recommended to have a small amount of BNB ready.
+You don't need BNB to receive the USDT.
+However, you will need BNB to pay for gas fees for any subsequent transaction on the BNB Smart Chain, such as sending or swapping your USDT.
+It is highly recommended to have a small amount of BNB in your destination wallet beforehand.

 Our website uses cookies.
 Our Cookie Policy